Meet the 2025 Fellows

 FemTech Investor & Social Entrepreneur

-Singapore-based Anna Haotanto is CEO and Founder of Zora Health, Asia’s leading platform for fertility and reproductive care.
-Zora partners with employers and clinics across 16 countries to offer life-stage health benefits.
-A former Managing Director at ABZD Capital and founder of The New Savvy, Anna blends finance, media, and entrepreneurship to destigmatize women’s health topics like menopause and IVF.
-Her mission: empower women with dignity, access, and smart care solutions.
+Anna Haotanto, based in Singapore, is the Founder and CEO of Zora Health, Asia’s leading platform for fertility, menopause, and family healthcare.
+Zora delivers personalized life‑stage health solutions through employer partnerships and a network of clinics across 16 countries.
+Formerly a Managing Director at ABZD Capital and founder of The New Savvy, Anna blends finance, media, and entrepreneurship to challenge taboos in women’s health and empower women with dignity, access, and intelligent care.

 • Julie Huang - Global Women Asia 2025 Fellow